Minimising Hum

 Open shield approach

 By disconnecting one end of the shield, the ground loop is opened and the hum disappears.
 The signal return will be via the earth path linking the two pieces of equipment.
+Mark your new cable with a tag so it doesn't get mixed up with normal cables.

 The solution is still applicable where some items are double insulated and two or more items are earthed.